ShiftMediaProject/gmp/SMP/readme.txt

   as well as dynamic shared dll files (DebugDLL/ReleaseDLL).
 Choose whichever project configuration meets your requirements.

-*** Building with NASM ***
+*** Building with YASM ***

-In order to build gmp using msvc you must first download and install NASM.
+In order to build gmp using msvc you must first download and install YASM.
-NASM is required to compile all gmp assembly files.
+YASM is required to compile all gmp assembly files.

-1) Visual Studio NASM integration can be downloaded from https://github.com/ShiftMediaProject/VSNASM/releases/latest
+1) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSYASM/releases/latest

 2) Once downloaded simply follow the install instructions included in the download.